Signs and Symptoms Pediatric Sleep Apnea

 Oral Appliances for Kids Sleep Apnea and Mouth Breathing

 Appliances such as the ALF Appliance, the Myobrace and DNA Appliance all can help cure sleep apnea in kids.
 A few other popular appliance used by Dr Adams for kids are the Schwarz, Twin Block and Crozat appliances.
-With proper growth appliance therapy and treatment of tongue ties and lip ties, most cases or sleep apnea and sleep disordered breathing in kids can be cured.
+With proper oral appliances and treatment of tongue ties and lip ties, many cases or sleep apnea and sleep disordered breathing in kids can be cured.

 An open mouth at rest.
 Child’s usual resting posture includes an open mouth position at rest.
 For example, if while reading or watching a movie, the mouth is open most of the time.

 Look at your kid’s profile from the side and see if the chin position is in towards the throat and set back.
 This position is called a “retrognathic” jaw position.
 Retrognathic jaws are closer to the airway.
 Since the jaw is closer to the airway, so is the tongue.
 Tongues are known to be the most likely structure in the mouth and throat to obstruct the airway.

 Bags under the eyes are a tell tale sign of poor sleep and sometimes poor blood supply to the facial structures.
 When facial and jaw structures are poorly developed, blood supply may not be as good and baggy, bluish skin may be observed.

 Poor Spacing Between Baby Teeth or Crowding of Adult Teeth